Florida Circumnavigational Saltwater Paddling Trail

 welcome break after six or seven days of paddling.
 The park service

-by Hurricane Wilma and have not reopened.
-A small store is adjacent to the
+and a small store is adjacent to the

 landing.
 Canoe and kayak rentals are also available.
 The campground is